 - violates campus policies or fair employment practices.
 Employment professionals must advise students in a timely fashion of the type and purpose of any test that students will be required to take as part of the recruitment process and to whom the results will be disclosed.
 All tests/assessments will be reviewed by the employing organization for disparate impact and position-relatedness. - 9.
 When using organizations that provide recruiting services for a fee, employment professionals will respond to inquiries by the career services office regarding this relationship and the positions the organization was contracted to fill.
 This principle applies equally to any other form of recruiting that is used as a substitute for the traditional employer/student interaction.
 These principles apply to organizations providing such services. - 10.
 When employment professionals conduct recruitment activities through student associations or academic departments, such activities will be conducted in accordance with the policies of the career services office. - 11.
 Employment professionals will cooperate with the policies and procedures of the career services office, including certification of EEO compliance as well as compliance with all federal and state employment regulations. - 12.
-Employment professionals will only post opportunities that require college-educated candidates, in a manner that includes the following: - a) All postings should adhere to EEO compliance standards; - b) Job postings should be suitable and appropriate for candidates from the target institution: - c) Internship postings should meet the NACE definition and criteria for internships.
+Employment professionals will only post opportunities that require college-educated candidates, in a manner that includes the following: - a) All postings should adhere to EEO compliance standards; - b) Job postings should be suitable and appropriate for candidates from the target institution; - c) Internship postings should meet the NACE definition and criteria for internships.
 (See "A Position Statement on U.S. Internships: A Definition and Criteria to Assess Opportunities and Determine the Implications for Compensation.") - 13.
 Employment professionals will honor scheduling arrangements and recruitment commitments. - 14.
 Employment professionals recruiting for international operations will do so according to EEO and U.S. labor law standards.
 Employment professionals will advise the career services office and students of the realities of working in the foreign country and of any cultural or employment law differences. - 15.
 Employment professionals will educate and encourage acceptance of these principles throughout their employing institution and by third parties representing their employing organization on campus and will respond to reports of noncompliance.

-Internship Student Out comes/Deliverables
+Internship Student Outcome s/Deliverables

 1.

 2.

 3.

 Etc.

-Evaluation/Gradi
+Evaluation/Grading Pr ocedures

-1. Formal evaluation at the end of the Fall 20XX
+1. Formal evaluation at the end of the Fall 20XX seme ester.

-2. Formal evaluation at the end of the Spring 202 XX semester.
+2. Formal evaluation at the end of the Spring 20XX se mester.

-Application of Requireme ents to Internship Site
+Application of Requirements to Internship Site

 Contact Person

+the ModET interm is the Mod ET intom's

 The contact person at [] is [].
-The contact person on for the MedFT intern is the MedFT intern's
+The contact person for permanent advisor [].
+Contact information: the Mear I intern is the Mear r i ilitetii s

 permanent advisor [].
-Contact information:
+Contact information.

 Student/MedFT Intern's Signature Date

-Stadent Wedi T Intelli S Signature Bute
+Stadeng Wood 1 Intern 5 Signature Bute

 Permanent Advisor's Signature Date

-6
+2

 Site Administrative Supervisor's Signature Date

-Form L (Paid or Unpaid Internship Affiliation Agreement)
+Form L (Pain or Unpaid Internship)

+Affiliation Agreement

-Torm 2 (raid or oripaid interneting runnation regionality) AGREEMENT BETWEEN AND EAST CAROLINA UNIVERSITY This Agreement is made and entered into this day of, 20, be and between (hereinafter referred to as the Agency) and East Carolina University (hereinafter referred to as the University).
+AGREEMENT BETWEEN AND EAST CAROLINA UNIVERSITY This Agreement is made and entered into this day of, 20, by and between (hereinafter referred to as the Agency) and East Carolina University (hereinafter referred to as the University).
 Whereas, the Agency desires to enrich the training program through an educational relationship with the University and its students; and Whereas, the University desires to provide appropriate learning experiences to its students enrolled in the program.
 Now, therefore, the agency and the University hereby agree as follows: